 Central Piedmont's College and Career Readiness offers programs to develop students’ academic skills, earn a high school equivalency (GED® or HiSET®) or adult high school diploma, learn English as a second language (ESL), develop employability skills and participate in various work-based-learning experiences, or explore career and post-secondary educational opportunities.
 Many programs are free or at a very low cost for qualified participants.

 At Central Piedmont, your education goes beyond what you learn in class.
 We offer numerous opportunities for you to enhance your learning — and to make friends, network, and pursue your passions — through clubs and organizations, sports, events and activities, leadership opportunities, job experience, volunteer experiences, visual and performing arts, and even international experiences.

 Have you always had a problem with math?
 Or maybe you've been away from school for a while and your reading skills are a little rusty.
-Do not worry.
-We want to make sure you succeed.
-That is why we offer free pre-requisite classes to help you get started.
+Don't worry.
+We want to make sure you succeed, so we offer free pre-requisite classes to help you get started.
 Based on your College and Career Readiness placement test results, your advisor will recommend one of four levels of reading and/or math classes that are just right for you.
-If you score below a high school level (9.0), you will be placed in pre-requisite classes to build your skills.
-After completing level four, you will be prepared for entry into the GED®/HiSET® preparation classes.

 Which Pre-Requisite Courses Do I Take?

 To enroll in GED®/HiSET® preparation courses, you need to score a 9.0 on the placement test in reading and math.

 If you score below 9.0, you will be placed in pre-requisite courses in reading and/or math until your placement test scores reach 9.0.